SHOP COURSES

 • Dreadwarden: 125 points

-The leader of the Chainrasps is the cheapest option as a leader and is treated as a minion benefitting from the same double ability, Chilling Horde, where every Chainrasp next to another can get an extra attack per activation.
+The leader of the Chainrasps, the Dreadwarden, is the cheapest option as a leader and is treated as a minion benefitting from the same double ability, Chilling Horde, where every Chainrasp next to another can get an extra attack per activation.

 On the other hand, it is not extremely survivable with only 12 wounds and a Toughness of 4.